professor-tagline/ng-vibly/README.md

 - `http://localhost:4200/subscriber` -> To see the subscriber list

 ## Run on Stackblitz
 - Visit the URL and you can run this repo on Stackblitz.
-UR:- `https://stackblitz.com/github/professor-tagline/ng-vibly`.
+URL:- `https://stackblitz.com/github/professor-tagline/ng-vibly`.

 ## Running Unit tests
 - Open a new terminal and run `ng test` command to execute the unit testing.